Tennessee makes quick work of Missouri in 62-24 rout

 Tennessee: Hooker, a graduate transfer from Virginia Tech, lost the preseason quarterback battle to Joe Milton, but since taking over as the starter in Game 3, he has emerged as a solid player.
 Hooker guided the Volunteers to scores on their first nine drives.
 He delivered touchdown passes of 35 yards to JaVonta Payton, 35 yards to Velus Jones Jr. and 24 yards to Cedric Tillman.

 Missouri: It’s been a disastrous start to the tenure of first-year defensive coordinator Steve Wilks, a former NFL head coach.
 After using a 4-2-5 formation the first four games, Wilks started the game in a 3-3-5 against the Volunteers, but Tennessee was not bothered in the least by the new look.
 Missouri’s defensive line and linebackers couldn’t get off blocks, allowing Tennessee running backs to get into the secondary with ease.
+When asked if he was considering making a change at defensive coordinator, Drinkwitz said, “I just stepped off the football field.
+I haven’t considered anything like that.”

 UP NEXT